 G (good): Applies to animals who conform to the standard, but show clearly recognizable anatomical shortcomings.
-Missing teeth as follows: two missing premolars #1; or one missing premolar #1 and one missing incisor; or one missing premolar #2; or one missing premolar #3; or two missing incisors; or one missing premolar #2 and one incisor; or one missing pre-molar #2 and one missing premolar #1, or 2 missing premolars #2.
+Missing teeth as follows: two missing premolars #1; or one missing premolar #1 and one missing incisor; or one missing premolar #2; or one missing premolar #3; or two missing incisors; or one missing premolar #2 and one missing premolar #1, or 2 missing premolars #2.